plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 A final device/release claim requires at least three interleaved adjacent pairs, ordered `direct-1, proxy-1, direct-2, proxy-2, direct-3, proxy-3`, against the
-same stable workload and preferably a stable local endpoint.
+same stable workload and controlled test server.
 Create and verify each strict pair as above, then seal the aggregate:

 ```sh